 Buying a timeshare is not the type of real estate decision to make on a whim, three margaritas deep, while on vacation.
 Can your budget–and your emergency fund—comfortably cover all of the costs every year?
 Even during job loss, retirement, or a pandemic?
 For more introductory information on timeshare ownership and factors to consider before making this long-term commitment check out “Six Tips for Savvy Timeshare Purchases.”

-There are a variety of factors in selecting a timeshare company or vacation club, but for this article and analysis, I’m going to focus on value for money as the purchase driver.
+There are a variety of factors in selecting a timeshare company or vacation club, but for this article and analysis, I’m going to focus on value for money as the driver for analyzing timeshares for sale.
 Perhaps you are thinking about becoming a new timeshare owner and want to make a small, and smart, financial commitment.
 Or maybe you’re one of the 20 million timeshare or vacation club owners worldwide who are looking for more trips and you want to buy in a resort development with the most bang for your buck.
 Well, I got some great buys for you!

 Value for Money Starts in the Timeshare Resale Market